brandong1/nonviral-news-frontend/README.md

 ## Motivation

 It's 2020, and the coronavirus has seemingly affected every aspect of our lives.
 For those who would like to take a mental break from the virus we created "The Nonviral Times."
 The Nonviral Times is a news source that is devoid of any coronavirus related news.
 Showing how the world continues move on outside of this pandemic.
 It accomplishes this by making a call to the "News API," returning all articles published in the last 48 hours and parses out any articles that mention keywords such as "coronavirus", "COVID-19", "quarantine," or "pandemic."
-Insuring the user a coranavirus free experience.
+This insures the user a coranavirus free experience.

 ## Build status